Roughly from Towers Park along Washington Boulevard, and ending a few hundred feet past Second Street South

 - In spring 2012, the County completed an 80 percent design on Phase 2.
-An environmental assessment was shared with County advisory commissions and residents.
-This assessment evaluated the trail construction’s likely impact on tress as the initial assessment identified approximately 185 trees that may be removed.
-Modifications to the design have reduced the likely impact to about 84 trees and as many as 160 trees will be replanted in the area.
+An environmental assessment evaluated the trail construction’s likely impact on tress as the initial assessment identified approximately 185 trees that may be removed.
+Modifications to the design reduced the likely impact to about 84 trees, and as many as 160 trees will be replanted in the area.

-- March and April 2016 - County staff will meet with relevant County advisory commissions/committees.
+- April and June 2016 - County staff met with relevant County advisory commissions/committees.

-- Fall 2014 - Presentation to Park and Recreation Commission.
+- Fall 2014 - Presentation to Parks and Recreation Commission.

-- July 2012 - Meetings were held with the Penrose Civic Association.
+- July 2012 - Meetings held with the Penrose Civic Association.

-- June 2012 - Presentations were given to the Bicycle and Pedestrian Advisory Committees.
+- June 2012 - Presentations given to Bicycle and Pedestrian Advisory Committees.

-- May 2012 - Meetings were held with the Park and Recreation, Arlington Urban Forestry and the Environment and Energy Conservation Commissions.
+- May 2012 - Meetings held with the Parks and Recreation, Urban Forestry and the Environment and Energy Conservation Commissions.

-Project design and construction costs of approximately $1.7 million are jointly funded by Arlington County and VDOT.
+Project design and construction costs of approximately $3 million are jointly funded by Arlington County and the Virginia Department of Transportation.